 Reading Milton through Islam, spec. issue of English Studies 96.1 (2015), ed. with François-Xavier Gleyzon.
 (Rpt.
 Routledge, 2018).

-“Milton among the Satirists," in Satire and the Multiplicity of Forms, 1600-1830: Textual and Graphic Transformations, ed.
-Cecilia Rosengren, Per Sivefors, and Rikard Wingård (Manchester UP, forthcoming).
+“Milton among the Satirists," in Changing Satire: Transformations and Continuities in Europe, 1600-1830, ed.
+Cecilia Rosengren, Per Sivefors, and Rikard Wingård (Manchester UP, 2022), 139-61.
+DOI

 “Who Loses and Who Wins?"
 MLN 135.5 (2020): 1184-98.
 DOI